Jeffrey Puukka

 About

 I am a theatre director and acting teacher living and working in the Pacific Northwest.
-My goal is to work with students to unlock the authentic actors within themselves.
-Visit my website for testimonials and reviews: JeffreyPuukka.com
+Over the course of 20+ years, I've collaborated with hundreds of actors.
+Visit my website to read reviews, and if you want to, submit an application for coaching to get started.
+JeffreyPuukka.com

 Photos and videos